Floor Frame: White House edition

 The first of the six pieces created in the initial 1962 series is displayed at the White House in Washington, D.C.
 It is item 519B-1/6 in Noguchi's catalogue raisonné and was cast in bronze in 1963.

 It was bought at auction at Sotheby's in March 2020 on behalf of the White House Historical Association for $125,000.
 It was the first art work by an Asian American artist to enter the official collection of the White House.
 The work was chosen for the White House collection by Lydia Tederick, the curator of the White House with the approval of the Committee for the Preservation of the White House.

 It was unveiled in the White House Rose Garden in November 2020 by the First Lady of the United States Melania Trump and Stewart McLaurin, the director of the White House Historical Association.
 On her official Twitter account Trump wrote that Floor Frame was " ... humble in scale, complements the authority of the Oval Office, & represents the important contributions of Asian American artists".
 She described it as "embodying themes of resilience and renewal" in her eponymous memoir of 2024.
 The piece is situated under a magnolia tree on a raised white concrete floor at the east entrance to the Rose Garden.
 McLaurin wrote for ARTnews that the piece represented "the beautiful multiplicity of cultures that make up the United States of America" and that it was an example of how the collection of the White House has expanded to include piece by diverse artists.
 He also wrote that it "signifies the ongoing efforts we must make to affirmatively lift up American artists of all backgrounds and experiences" and that the work was a "vote of confidence in the diverse cultures that make up the United States".

 The director of the Noguchi Museum, Brett Littman, said that the acquisition came at "a complicated moment" in reference to Donald Trump's refusal to accept his loss in the recent presidential election but said that "Administrations come and go, but artwork remains.
 We do feel proud, and we think Noguchi would feel proud as well".
-Writing in Hyperallergic, Amy Lyford "gasped at the vicious cynicism of the choice" feeling that it was an attempt to artwash the immigration polices of the Trump administration.
+Writing in Hyperallergic, Amy Lyford "gasped at the vicious cynicism of the choice" feeling that it was an attempt to artwash the immigration policies of the Trump administration.